 High housing costs in the Plan area make housing affordability a challenge for people of different income levels.
-66% of households spend more than 30% of their income on shelter and 37% of households spend more than 100% of their income on housing (in part due to the high student population).
+66% of households spend more than 30% of their income on shelter and 37% of households spend more than 100% of their income on housing (this may in part be due to a likely high student population).
 There is a limited amount of purpose-built rental housing, vacancy rates are low, and much of the existing supply of rental housing is approaching the end of its lifecycle.
 Some families find that available housing choices do not meet their needs, with 22% of households living in units that do not have enough bedrooms.
-With 67% of residents renting housing and 33% owning homes, the primary and secondary rental housing stock is critical to the provision of housing.
-Primary rental housing is the aging, purpose-built rental stock, often sought out for redevelopment.
-This Plan seeks to support accessible, affordable and appropriate housing of a variety of forms, types, sizes, and rental rates to help address local housing challenges.
+With 67% of households renting housing and 33% owning homes, the primary and secondary rental housing stock is critical to the provision of housing.
+Primary rental housing is often sought out for redevelopment due to its age and ease of land purchase.
+This Plan supports accessible, affordable and appropriate housing of a variety of forms, types, sizes, and rental rates to help address local housing challenges.